quacksouls/bitburner/doc/guide/program.md

 }
 ```

 Save the above code in a file called `share.js`.
+The above code is also availabe
-Note the amount of RAM required
+in the [share script](script/share.js).
+Note the amount of RAM required to run
-to run the script:
+the script:

 ```sh
 $ mem share.js